 What’s the story behind S & Team?

 Well the story is long, so grab yourself a cup of coffee before you start reading.
 Before I’d even finished Design School, I knew I wanted to start my own graphic design business.
-So right after graduating, I rented a small office in the center of Athens - nothing fancy, quite the opposite! - but still I was very happy to have my own space.
-As you can imagine, I did not have clients knocking down my door, but apart from the stress and responsibilities, I sort of felt like I was finally living my dream.
+So right after graduating, I rented a small office in the center of Athens - nothing fancy.
+Quite the opposite!
+But, still, I was very happy to have my own space.
+As you can imagine, I did not have clients knocking down my door.
+But, apart from the stress and responsibilities, I sort of felt like I was finally living my dream.

 Why did you choose the name S & Team?

 From day one I never saw myself as more important than the people working with me.
-I always valued their opinion and felt that the office is the result of co-working between S, which stands for Spiliopoulos (myself) & team; all the people who have worked with me throughout all these years, like Eirini, Stella, Vanessa, Katerina, Leonidas, Alexia & Aggeliki.
+I always valued their opinion and felt that the office is the result of co-working between S, which stands for Spiliopoulos (myself) & the team.
+All the people who have worked with me throughout all these years, like Eirini, Stella, Vanessa, Katerina, Leonidas, Alexia & Aggeliki.
 The ‘&’ is a key element of our name.
 It reflects our culture as an office, our deep belief that the best results come from working together as a team and working closely with our customers.
 It’s all about co-design & collaborations.

 I must admit though that it is not a very fine sounding name.
 S & Team has been always misheard as ‘S n Trim’ or ‘S & Tin’ and the list goes on.
 Hahaha!
-But I’ve learned patience through time, and I don’t mind repeating S & Team 100 times, until the person I am talking to, gets our name right.
+But I’ve learned patience through time, and I don’t mind repeating S & Team 100 times, until the person I am talking to gets our name right.

 What do you like most about your job?